-There is an incredibly wide selection of books available on every aspect of the Disney Company.
-This article highlights my favorite Disney books that feature the Disney films, theme parks, and company history.
-Over time I will continue to update this page, but for now I will present to you my favorite books, plus new books that were released this year.
+There is an incredibly wide selection of great Disney books available on every aspect of the The Walt Disney Company.
+This article highlights my favorite Disney books that feature Disneyland, Walt Disney World, Disney Studios, and general Disney Company.
+Over time I will continue to update this page, but for now I present to you my favorite Disney books, plus new books that were released this year.

 The books are separated into categories based on the style.
 The categories include: historical reading, coffee table books, and in the park reading.

 Disney's Land is a new addition to this list.
 At this point, based on all the books on Disneyland and Walt Disney I have read, it doesn't feel like there should be any new book on Disneyland I should enjoy.
 Somehow, author Richard Snow shares new information from a different perspective while capturing the essence of Disney in a whole new way.
 I would recommend this book for the casual fan and for the person who has read everything.